EOP-OMB/payment-accuracy/website/pages/congressional_reports/2024_TREASURY_4.md

       IRS will correct payment accuracy issues without substantially increasing the burden on taxpayers and the IRS.
     Mitigation_Strategy: app5_1
   - Action_Taken: Completed
+    Action_Type: Change Process
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: The IRS held its annual Dependent Database (DDb) meeting with stakeholders in Taxpayer Services, Small Business & Self Employed, and IT divisions, to evaluate the effectiveness of prior-year compliance filters and enhance future filters for audit selection of returns claiming the Additional Child Tax Credit (ACTC) and to identify improvement opportunities for next filing season.
+This process involves analyzing data from prior years to fine-tune criteria used to flag potentially erroneous returns.
+For example, patterns from prior filing seasons can reveal common errors, and by refining the IRS filters, the IRS can better prioritize returns with higher likelihoods of errors and prevent improper payments by intervening earlier in the process.
+Due to the taxpayer’s misrepresentation or misunderstanding of key points of eligibility requirements, especially for self-employment or other income not reported to the IRS by third-parties, and reliance on taxpayer self-certification, errors (both unintentional and intentional) can occur.
+The annual Dependent Database (DDb) meeting helps to mitigate the refundable tax credits improper payment primary root causes (1) data/information needed does not exist at the point of return filing and (2) inability to access data/information at the time the return is filed.
+Improved compliance filters can identify non-compliance issues after returns are filed but before payments are issued, helping to reduce improper payments.
+The primary result of this effort enhances allocating resources to areas in which errors are most likely to occur.
+    Mitigation_Strategy: atp4_1
+  - Action_Taken: Completed
     Action_Type: Cross Enterprise Sharing
     Completion_Date: FY2024 Q4